underthecurve/underthecurve.github.io/_posts/2016-09-15-the-data-in-data-stories.md

 Also in this category are datasets that merge information from several sources in new, interesting ways.
 For example, Bloomberg's piece, ["This is How Fast America Changes Its Mind"](http://www.bloomberg.com/graphics/2015-pace-of-social-change/), determined how long it took for state (& in the case of the first five issues, federal) legislation to allow interracial marriage, prohibition, women’s suffrage, abortion, same-sex marriage, and recreational marijuana.
 Each issue used information from one or two different sources.

 **Data that is out there, waiting for you to analyze** <br>
 It's not as uncommon as you'd think.
-Sometimes others have done the "creating the dataset" part for you.
+Sometimes, news stories taken an angle on publicly released datasets, like [this one](https://fivethirtyeight.com/features/dont-blame-a-skills-gap-for-lack-of-hiring-in-manufacturing/) from FiveThirtyEight, which used the latest jobs report from the Bureau of Labor Statistics.
+Other times, somebody else has done the "creating the dataset" part for you.
 Buzzfeed did a [story](https://www.buzzfeed.com/peteraldhous/race-and-police-shootings
 ) last year on race and police killings that used a portion of The Guardian and the Washington Post's databases.

-Other times, stories are written that take an angle on publicly released datasets, like [this one](https://fivethirtyeight.com/features/dont-blame-a-skills-gap-for-lack-of-hiring-in-manufacturing/) from FiveThirtyEight, which used the latest jobs report release from the Bureau of Labor Statistics.
+And if you're lucky, someone has done the "cleaning & wrangling" part, too.
+The [California Civic Data Coalition](http://www.californiacivicdata.org/2016/09/15/website-launch/), whose new site launched today, is a great example: this partnership of journalists and computer programers has cleaned and documented more than 70,000 rows of California's very messy campaign finance and lobbying data.
+This information is ripe for analysis.

 These categories aren't exhaustive or mutually exclusive, nor are they only applicable to news stories.
 For me, they're a helpful starting point for getting into a data mindset.